 You love your animals and your sleep and shouldn’t have to sacrifice either to get through a night.
-If you are in the market for an air bed, there are qualities to look for to ensure that you or your guests do not wake up in the middle of the night in a slowly-deflating puddle of materials.
-For example, products that are not easy to puncture can help protect your sleep space from the curious claws and playful nips.
+If you are in the market for an air mattress, there are qualities to look for to ensure that you or your visitors do not wake up in the middle of the night in a slowly-deflating puddle of materials.
+For example, air beds that are not easy to puncture can help protect your sleep space from the curious claws and playful nips.

 Heavy-duty materials and reinforcements can not only help prevent damage, but it can help the product to last longer as well.
 A great warranty that covers punctures will also go a long way.
 Of course, for the health of the sleeper and the animal, choose non-toxic materials.

-Many options have built-in air pumps to make them convenient, whether you are setting up a space in your home or going somewhere else.
+Many air mattresses have built-in air pumps to make them convenient, whether you are setting up a space in your home or going somewhere else.
 Just make sure that while you choose a product fitting for your animals, it also provides support and comfort for you.